ziglang/zig/README.md

    provide a tag or sha1).
  * Include documentation generator.
  * Shebang line OK so language can be used for "scripting" as well.
+ * No null pointer.
+Convenient syntax for dealing with a maybe type so that null pointer is not missed.

 ### Current Status